 - Be somewhat flexible with airfare.
 Don’t push travelers to take the flight that gets them out of bed before the crack of dawn just so the company can save 50 bucks.

 - Traveling can put a strain on relationships, so help road warriors nurture their personal connections by allowing a travel companion to tag along with them (if they cover the additional costs) or paying for international calls to their loved ones back home.

 - Through a corporate social media or intranet page devoted to your travelers, share links to websites, blogs and articles that offer tips on staying healthy and sane while on the road, from exercises they can do on the go to signs they’re suffering travel burnout.

-- Make “business class seats on any flight over six hours” officially a part of your travel policy.
+- Make “business class seats on any flight over six hours” or for all international travel officially a part of your travel policy.